-A student makes satisfactory academic progress by passing at least 67% of the cumulative credit hours attempted.
-For instance, a student who attempts 45 credit hours must complete successfully at least 30 of those credit hours to make Satisfactory Academic Progress (SAP).
+A student is considered to have made satisfactory academic progress provided he/she passes at least 67% of the cumulative credit hours attempted.
+For instance, a student who attempts 45 credit hours must complete at least 30 of those credit hours to make satisfactory academic progress.
 A student whose academic performance drops below the minimum standards will be placed on financial aid warning.
-A student can retain financial aid while on warning for one semester but must meet SAP by the end of that semester or be placed on Financial Aid Suspension.
+A student will receive student financial assistance while on warning for one semester but must meet Satisfactory Academic Progress by the end of that semester or be placed on Financial Aid Suspension.